unredacted-word/spectacle/chapters/preface.md

   concentrated spectacle exemplified by the communism of the USSR.
 His book, _Comments on the Society of the Spectacle_ was published a year before the collapse of the USSR, but he had predicted this collapse by describing the failure of the concentrated spectacle.
-Amazingly, both of Debords' major works: _Spectacle_ and _Comments_ were published just one year prior to two major worldwide upheavals: _Spectacle_ published a year before May 1968 in Paris and the general "troubles" of 1968, and _Comments_ a year before the beginning of collapse of the USSR.
+Amazingly, two of Debords' major works: _The Society of the Spectacle_ and _Comments on the Society of the Spectacle_ were published just one year prior to two major worldwide upheavals: Spectacle published a year before May 1968 in Paris, and Comments a year before the beginning of collapse of the USSR.
 ]{#fntfe.2 .fn}
 in favor of their fusion, into the universal form of the <q>integrated spectacle</q>.